MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 12. Press Enter to see the value of the document object in the console window.

+	> [!TIP]
-	>**Tip**: Set breakpoints in your code to get your app into the desired state, and then use the JavaScript Console to check variables and evaluate code.
+    > Set breakpoints in your code to get your app into the desired state, and then use the JavaScript Console to check variables and evaluate code.

 ## Debugging features by platform